 The theme for this week’s Unplugged Project was geometric.

-The article uses painted wood panels and nails.
-While this would certainly produce a sturdier and probably more striking result, I didn’t want to mess with sawing and painting, so I came up with a simpler alternative: foam board and straight pins.
+The article uses wood panels and nails.
+While this would certainly produce a sturdier and probably more striking result, I didn’t want to mess with wood and nails, so I came up with a simpler alternative: foam board and straight pins.